deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

   clearEvents(trackedAggregates)
 ```

 Handlers run **after** the producing transaction.
 An email failure should not undo an accepted order, but this also means the handler cannot rely on that transaction for reliability.
 If one handler succeeds and the next fails, retrying may invoke the first one again.
 Handlers should therefore be safe to repeat where practical.
+This simple in-process dispatcher separates responsibilities, but it does not provide durable delivery.

 ## Crossing aggregate boundaries